Schlorchi00/AHP_Paper/README.md

 ![Example tree structure for calculating an ahp](./docs/20240125_tree.png)

+**CAREFUL** matching is performed over the names of the rows / columns in the spreadsheets and the filenames. e.g. children names have to correspond to column names.
+If a child node is called `human_health` in the `weights.xlsx` spreadsheet, the corresponding values spreadsheet also has to be called `human_health.xlsx`, and **NOTHING ELSE** .
+This is case sensitivie and also does not check for separators such as ` , . - _ /` !
+Always double check naming conventions, these are the most likely source of error.
+This was done to reduce clutter in code, as string-matching and parsing code will greatly reduce readability and maintainability of source code for future use.

 ### Parameters

 * --input, -i: base directory for a tree setup.
 The tree should be structured prior to running the calculation.
 Will provide error checks